elka1968/Supplier-Categorization/Walkthrough.md

 import re

 ```
-These are the packages that are used in the code:
+These are the packages that are used in the code.

-- You can change the 'RapidFuzz' package where appropriate in preference to a different Python package.
 ```